jshakes/jshakespeare2019/content/about.md

 ## Colophon

 This website was built using [Hugo](https://gohugo.io/), a static site generator built with Go.
 The theme code is open source and can be found on [GitHub](https://github.com/jshakes/jshakespeare2019).
+It is hosted on [Netlify](https://www.netlify.com/).

 The body font is [PT Sans](https://company.paratype.com/pt-sans-pt-serif) and the display font is [Interstate](http://tfj.fontbureau.com/#Interstate).